-Did you know Canada is the 13th largest import and export country in the world?
+Canada imports and exports millions of pounds of goods each and every year.
+In fact, it’s the 13th largest import and export country in the world.
 That means Canada is brimming with exciting prospects for promising entrepreneurs like you to find a niche and create a lucrative import-export business.

 You might be wondering about Canada’s top imports and exports, as well as their key trading partners.
 Perhaps you’ll be inspired to choose one of these common imports or exports as your primary product…or maybe you’ll forge a completely new path.